reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

   After that, flash/reflash the module.

-- If you using Riru EdXposed or Taichi Magisk Module, exclude Dolby apps from their list to prevent SE policy patch denials.
+- If you using Xposed, Riru EdXposed, or Taichi Magisk Module, exclude Dolby apps from their list to prevent SE policy patch denials.
 - If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
 - If installation failed with error "No space left on device", that is mean you using dynamic partitions.
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.